Documentation

 Multi-Language Support

 UserView supports custom translations for all user-facing text.
-You can set these during initialization based on the user's language preference.
+You can configure them per language through the dashboard, or set them during initialization.

 Basic Translation Setup